What’s the Catch with Rent to Own Homes? 7 Reasons to Beware of These Deals

 But if you’re opting for a rent-to-own deal, expect to feel a little sticker shock.

-That may be around the same or double what you’ll pay again in closing costs when you eventually get a mortgage on the house.
+That may be around the same as or more than what you’ll pay again in closing costs when you eventually get a mortgage on the house.

 For example, if you get a 30-year, fixed-rate mortgage for $380,000 (after making a $20,000 or 5% down payment on that $400,000 home), you’ll pay around $13,000 in closing costs in Phoenix, AZ, according to Bank of America’s closing costs calculator.